+Arch 505G Advanced Design Options I (6)

+s Arch 507G Advanced Design Options III (6)

+1 or

+MARC 701 Master of Architecture Thesis (6)

+ELECTIVE: 18 credits consisting of 12 credits of architecture electives and 6 credits of free electives selected in consultation with graduate advisor.
-Degree Requirements for Dual M.Arch. and M.I.P.:

-This dual degree option is available to students in the M.Arch. degree program.
+Degree Requirements for Dual M.Arch. and M.I.P.: This dual degree option is available to students in the M.Arch. degree program.
 The dual degree program permits students to obtain the M.Arch. and the M.I.P. in substantially less time than if each degree was pursued separately.
 M.Arch. students may partially fulfill M.I.P. course work while completing the M.Arch. program of study.
 A maximum of 15 credits may be used to satisfy requirements of both degrees.

 For more information about the M.I.P. program, see "Infrastructure Planning" in this catalog.

-15 cred dits: Arch 507G Advanced Design Options III (fulfills MIP 601) (6) Arch 631H History and Theory of Infrastructure (taken as M.Arch. architecture history elective and fulfills MIP 631) (3) Į Arch 673 Introduction to Infrastructure Planning (taken as M.Arch. elective and fulfills MIP 673) (3) \pmb{or} ι Arch 674 Infrastructure Planning in Practice (taken as M.Arch. elective and fulfills MIP 674) (3) Arch 675 Elements of Infrastructure Planning (taken as M.Arch. elective and fulfills MIP 675) (3)
+REQUIRED:

+15 credite:

+Arch 507G

+Arch 631H

+Arch 631H

+Arch 631H

+Arch 631H

+Arch 631H

+Arch 673

+Arch 673

+Arch 673

+Arch 674

+Arch 674

+Arch 675

+Arch 675

+Arch 675

+Advanced Design Options III (fulfills MIP 601) (6)

+History and Theory of Infrastructure (taken as M.Arch. architecture history elective and fulfillsMIP 631) (3)

+Introduction to Infrastructure Planning (taken as M.Arch. elective and fulfills MIP 673) (3)

+Or

+Arch 674

+Arch 675

+Arch 675

+Alch 675

+Alch 675

+Alch 676

+Advanced Design Options III (fulfills MIP 601) (6)

+History and Theory of Infrastructure Planning (taken as M.Arch. elective and fulfillsMIP 675) (3)

-Additional requirements to complete M.I.P. program: REQUIRED:
+Additional requirements to complete M.I.P. program

+REQUIRED:
-MIP 602 Interdisciplinary Infrastructure Studio II (6) MIP 612 Introduction to Environmental Policy Studies (3) MIP 615 Introduction to Transportation Studies (3) MIP 618 Public and Private Financing of Urban Areas (3) MIP 652 Geographic Information Systems (3) MIP 655 Land Use Planning (3)

-Degree Requirements for Dual M.Arch. and M.S. in Management:

-The dual degree option is only available to students pursuing the M.Arch.
+MIP 602 Interdisciplinary Infrastructure Studio II (6) MIP 612 Introduction to Environmental Policy Studies (3) MIP 615 Introduction to Transportation Studies (3) MIP 618 Public and Private Financing of Urban Areas (3) MIP 652 Geographic Information Systems (3) ^{} Arch 661 Directed Studies of Architecture (3) is prerequisite for MARC 701 Master of Architecture Thesis.
+Arch 661 may be taken as an elective.
+MIP 655 Land Use Planning (3) Degree Requirements for Dual M.Arch. and M.S. in Management The dual degree option is only available to students pursuing the M.Arch.
 The dual degree program permits students to obtain both an M.Arch. and a M.S. in Management in substantially less time; in some cases in only one more semester of full-time study.
 A maximum of 15 credits may be used to satisfy the requirements of both degrees.
 Students take additional credits shown below to fulfill requirements for the M.S. in Management.
 There is no thesis requirement.
 At the time of admission to the dual degree program, the School of Management graduate advisor will determine if any M.S. in Management course requirements can be waived.

-The requirements to obtain the M.S. in Management degree are:
+The requirements to obtain the M.S. in Management degree are: CORE:

-‡ CORE 18 cred Arch 650 Economy of Building (fulfills M.Arch. elective) (3) Arch 651 Real Estate Analysis for Architects (fulfills M.Arch. elective) (3) Arch 652 Architectural Project Management (fulfills M.Arch. elective) (3) Fin 516 Principles of Financial Management (fulfills M.Arch. elective) (3) HRM 601 Organizational Behavior (fulfills M.Arch. free elective) (3) Į Mgmt 680 Entrepreneurial Strategy (3) or ι Mgmt 692 Business Strategy (3) REQUII 3 credit Public and Private Financing of Urban Areas (fulfills M.Arch. free elective) (3)
+Arch 650

+Arch 651

+Arch 651

+Arch 652

+Arch 652

+Fin 516

+HRM 601

+Mgmt 680

+Arch 652

+Mgmt 692

+Economy of Building (fulfills M.Arch. elective) (3)

+Real Estate Analysis for Architects (fulfills M.Arch. elective) (3)

+Architectural Project Management (fulfills M.Arch. elective) (3)

+Principles of Financial Management (fulfills M.Arch. elective) (3)

+Organizational Behavior (fulfills M.Arch. free elective) (3)

+Entrepreneurial Strategy (3)

+or

+Business Strategy (3)

+REQUIRED:

+Fin 618 Public and Private Financing of Urban Areas (fulfills M.Arch. free elective) (3) ELECTIVE: